-Results: In accordance with the RANRTF Rules and Procedures Manual, and as advertised to local agents, General Purpose loans are to be processed and paid within three weeks of the Principal Office's receipt of a correctly completed loan application.
-In reality, the majority of loans are paid in shorter timeframe than those advertised.
-Special Loans are processed within three working days and,
+Results: In accordance with the RANRTF Rules and Procedures Manual, and as advertised to local agents, General Purpose loans are to be processed and paid within three (3) weeks of the Principal Office's receipt of a correctly completed loan application.
+In reality, most loans are paid in a far shorter timeframe than those advertised.
+Special Loans are generally processed within three (3)